-Recently, we’ve had a few questions about 64bit apps and code signing.
+Recently, we’ve had a few questions about 64-bit apps and also code signing.
 It seemed sensible to talk about them here, rather than keep repeating the same message!

 A number of users have asked whether our macOS barcode app, Barcode Basics is a 64-bit app.
 The short answer, is “yes”.
 But why does is matter?
 Well, all modern Macs have 64-bit processors.
 This means that apps designed to run on 64-bit processors will generally run faster and better than apps designed to run on the old legacy 32bit processors.
 So, why are people suddenly asking?

 macOS displays this message if you try to run 32bit apps

 Apple has been supporting both types of apps for quite some time, but has now announced that its current macOS (Mojave) will be the last to support 32-bit technology.